Locklar History, Family Crest & Coats of Arms

 London had early records for the family too as the Hundredorum Rolls of 1273 list Henry le Lockier there at that time.

 Early History of the Locklar family

-Another 186 words (13 lines of text) covering the years 1294, 1698, 1771, 1611 and 1685 are included under the topic Early Locklar History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Locklar research.
+Another 65 words (5 lines of text) covering the years 1294, 1698, 1771, 1611 and 1685 are included under the topic Early Locklar History in all our PDF Extended History products and printed products wherever possible.

 Locklar Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Locklar include Lockyer, Lockyers, Lockier, Lokier, Locker, Lockweer and many more.